nguyennhutninh/stm32f103_rtos/README.md

-STM32F103 Demo Application using FreeRTOSv8.0.0
+STM32F1-Nucleo Demo Application using FreeRTOSv8.0.0
 =======================================================

 # Description

-This is a fork of https://github.com/torstenbitterlich/stm32f1-nucleo-freertos .
-I just modified the project to be able to run on my stm32f103 board.
+This is a fork of https://github.com/rgrover/stm32f0-discovery.
+I just modified the project to be able to compile it on the console using a makefile.
+I'm currently working on making the demo usable on the stm32f1-nucleo board.

 # Usage